TonicAI/tonic_validate/README.md

 * The answer that the RAG application returned
 * The context that the RAG application retrieved and used to answer the question

-The metrics in Tonic Validate Metrics use these objects and LLM-assisted evaluation to answer questions about the RAG application.
+The metrics in Tonic Validate use these objects and LLM-assisted evaluation to answer questions about the RAG application.
 * **Answer similarity score**: How well does the RAG answer match what the answer should be?
 * **Retrieval precision**: Is the retrieved context relevant to the question?
 * **Augmentation precision**: Is the relevant retrieved context in the answer?